 What Went Wrong Between Kanye West And Donald Trump?
-As He Deletes His Tweets

 Kanye West may have changed his mind about supporting President Donald Trump following his recent decision to remove tweets supporting Trump.
 This has led to questions about what happened between the two.

 West recently deleted all the tweets in which he supported his meeting with the new U.S. president in December.
 The rapper held the meeting with Trump at Trump Tower.
 He later followed up the meeting with some tweets amid massive backlash from friends and fans.
-The 39-year-old had previously been very supportive of Trump and the fact that he deleted the tweets means that his opinion has changed.
+The 39-year-old had previously been very supportive of Trump, and the fact that he deleted the tweets may mean that his opinion has changed.

 A #Twitter defense of #KanyeWest meeting with #DonaldTrump has been deleted from rapper's account pic.twitter.com/o6dnJEtse0